Harry-027/go-notify/README.md

 * Run the command `make setup` (this will start the required docker containers - postgres, redis, apache kafka & zoo-keeper).
 * Run the command `docker ps` to ensure all the four containers are up & running.
 * Open a new terminal & run the command `make server` to spin up the api server.
-* Open a new terminal & run the command `make consumer` to spin up the kafka process.
+* Open a new terminal & run the command `make consumer` to spin up the kafka consumer.
 * Open a new terminal & run the command `make cronjob` to start the cron processes.
 * Open a new terminal & run the command `cli-go`.
 This will install the go-notify cli on your machine.
-* Cli is ready now to operate the different commands.
+* Cli is now ready to operate.
 Run the command `go-notify --help` to explore various commands.

 ![CLI](https://github.com/Harry-027/go-notify/blob/master/snapshots/cli_snapshot.PNG "CLI")